 - A. The access privileges should be granted based on user roles.
-The IT security team should review these roles and consider implementing a policy to ensure that the privileges are appropriately limited. - B. Accounts for all applications should be disabled within 24-72 hours of an employee's termination.
+The IT security team should review these roles to ensure that the privileges are appropriately limited. - B. Accounts for all applications should be disabled within 24-72 hours of an employee's termination.
 Users with elevated privilege should be deactivated immediately or no later than the same day as termination.
-MPS should also consider implementing a policy to outline the user deletion process.